 Current options for UK visas or immigration permissions for Ukrainians include:

-Both of these Schemes require applicants to have lived in Ukraine on or immediately before 1 January 2022 (although you may now have left).
+The Homes for Ukraine Scheme and the Ukraine Family Scheme visa both require applicants to have lived in Ukraine on or immediately before 1 January 2022 (although you may now have left).

 Other entry routes include: